Books with Characters in Their 20s

 A nasty breakup with her longtime boyfriend, Tom, leaves her searching for comfort in all the wrong places, and she makes a lot of questionable and self-destructive decisions while trying to navigate the dating scene.

-Like so many twenty-somethings, Queenie constantly asks herself “Who do you want to be?”
+Like so many twenty-somethings, Queenie constantly asks herself, “Who do you want to be?”
 This is never an easy question to answer, but it is made especially difficult when paired with racism, anxiety, and the challenges of social media and dating-app culture.

 Queenie is a very lovable but complex character, who you may not always agree with, but who you will come to deeply understand.
-This book has been billed a modern-day Bridget Jones Diary, but that description seems to set the wrong expectations.
+This book has been billed as a modern-day Bridget Jones Diary, but that description seems to set the wrong expectations.
 Reviewers describe this book as “snort-your-tea-out funny” one moment, but dark and heartbreaking the next.

 Warning: This book addresses mental health issues and includes graphic descriptions of violent sexual encounters, which play a pivotal role in the story.